Rim Trail Domestic Water Improvement District

 Rim Trail Domestic Water Improvement District has implemented Automatic Billing for water bills.
 Several of you have already enrolled and will begin making direct payments to the District.
 This saves time, checks, stamps and the possibility of being late in making a payment on your water bill.

 Click here for the application for Automatic Billing.
-You can also call Dan Utz at his office and he will walk you through the process of completing the application.
+You can also call Sara Carroll at her office and she will walk you through the process of completing the application.
 Either way you can enjoy the convenience of having your water bill taken care of automatically each month.
-If you would like to know more about this program, give Dan a call at (928) 595-0290
+If you would like to know more about this program, give Sara a call at 520-634-2396

 811 - ARIZONA BLUE STAKE